rayotoo/Neuroscience.github.io/index.md

 [Link](url) and ![Image](src)
 ```

-# Autonomic Nervous system
+# 1. Autonomic Nervous system

-## 1. Sympathetic part of the autonomic nervous is a "flight & flight system"- explain.
+## Why the Sympathetic part of the autonomic nervous is a "flight & flight system".
-### Solution.

 The sympathetic part of the autonomic nervous system is considered a “flight and fight” system
 basically because it is organized to mobilize the body for activity.
 Upon the perception of a threat,
 the nerve fibers of the autonomic system get activated and the part of the brain that is involved in